EccentricVamp/EccentricTome/docs/README.md

 This mod differs from Akashic Tome in that it actually works for 1.18.1 and it does not require AutoRegLib.
 Additionally, Vazkii also hasn't put a license on the GitHub repository for Akashic Tome, which means that it's "all rights reserved".
-I personally disagree with that choice, so I rewrote the Eccentric Tome from scratch and licensed it under the AGPL so that people can copy and learn from it.
+I personally disagree with that choice, so I rewrote the Eccentric Tome from scratch and licensed it under the LGPL so that people can copy and learn from it.

 ## Credits